 Taxis are also a useful way of transportation but sometimes they try to get more money from the foreign tourists by taking a longer route.
 So the best way for foreign tourists is the public transportation in Istanbul.

 You should also see the historical trams around Istanbul, especially the one at Istiklal Avenue.
+You will be get the whole transportation system very well after a few days in istanbul.

 Grand Bazaar: Number one stop for a tourist in Istanbul!
 Grand Bazaar, so big as the name gives it off, has everything inside that a tourist might want to buy.
 There are all kinds of souvenirs, carpets, scarves, shoes, bags, and jewelry.
 The architecture is also one of a kind and those big doors welcome you to a journey full of wonders.